yuelinbaby/Kernel_Cluster/README.md

 To install the required packages, you can use:
 - for R packages: BiocManager::install('**')
 - for python packages: pip install **

+The spatial clustering packages listed below are optional in KernelCluster, serving solely for validating the performance of the method.
+- [BayesSpace] R packages(v1.6.0)
+- [spatialLIBD] R packages(v1.8.11)
+- [SpaGCN] Python packages(v1.2.5)

 ## Documentation